Juice-Labs/libdisplay-info/README.md

 ## Building

+libdisplay-info has the following dependencies:

+- [hwdata](https://github.com/vcrhonek/hwdata) for the PNP ID database used at build-time only.

-libdisplay-info is built using [Meson].
-It has no dependencies.
+libdisplay-info is built using [Meson]:

     meson setup build/
     ninja -C build/